 Employees are more informed

 Workers have become increasingly aware of their ability to sue employers for discerned management, missteps in exempt status classifications, overtime pay calculations, hours worked or off-the-clock claims.
 This is because they want to be paid the right wages.
 It’s the responsibility of the employer to follow the law when it comes to getting the correct wages.
 If they don’t then, they are violating your rights, and you can take legal action.

 Employees are influenced by large settlements and court awards

-A recent study on workplaces class action litigation calculated that the top ten FLSA settlements were valued at $513.9 million.
+A recent study on workplaces class action litigation calculated that the top ten FLSA lawsuits settlements were valued at $513.9 million.
 Six of the top ten private plaintiffs initiated class action, civil settlements related to Employee Retirement Income Security Act (ERISA), employment discrimination, and wage or hour cases.
 Such coverage debates and high profile settlements may influence an increase in wage and hour activity.